-(new! in progress!)
-AUDIO CHANDELIER: CUTUPS – (2015) work in progress for 6+ users of Dan Iglesia’s MobMuPlat cellphone app to process/perform cutup samples of William S. Burroughs discussing his cutup technique.
-To be premiered by an (unofficial) cellphone ensemble of Google employees (?)
+AUDIO CHANDELIER: CUTUPS (2015 and continuing work-in-progress) for 6+ users of Dan Iglesia’s MobMuPlat cellphone app to process/perform cutup samples of William S. Burroughs discussing his cutup technique.
+Originally commissioned for an (unofficial) cellphone ensemble of Google employees.

 Haas is a set of interrelated multi-channel compositions and studies in aural oddities/illusions, based on human and avian vocal gestures are partnered with more abstract work based on electronic impulses as the routing and movement of the sound sources create illusions of rhythm and pitch and the room seems to become a synthesizer.
 Additional vocal samples are bass/baritone Robert Osborne and members of Magic Names.